-Nahuala Textiles - Why These Designs Are Perfect For Interior Decor
+Nahuala huipiles from Guatemala - Why These Designs Are Perfect For Interior Decor

 Nahuala’s abstract style which often seems quite spacious really lends itself well to home decor.
 There is a great variety within their designs and its due to the region being so large and individual towns developing their own distinct styles.